Oscar nominee 'Cartel Land' exposes the horrors of Mexico's drug war

 How Mexicans became Hollywood’s best directors

-Birdman's Alejandro Gonzalez Inarritu just became the second Mexican in a row to win the Oscar for best director.
+In 2015, Birdman's Alejandro Gonzalez Inarritu became the second Mexican in a row to win the Oscar for best director.
+He won again Sunday night.

 Mexicans are horrified to learn their loved ones were not actually cremated